openhab/openhab-addons/bundles/org.openhab.binding.wled/README.md

 ## Sitemap Example

-If you use the ADMIN>MODEL>`Create equipment from thing` feature you can use the below and just change the name before the underscore to match what you named the `wled` thing when it was added.
+If you use the ADMIN>MODEL>`Create equipment from thing` feature you can use the below and just change the name before the underscore to match what you named the `wled` thing when it was added via the Inbox.

 *.sitemap